 The British Comparative Literature Association has organised the biennial Malcolm Bowie Memorial Lecture Series since 2008 in memory of Malcolm Bowie (1943–2007), who served as President of the BCLA from 1998 to 2004.
 Malcolm Bowie was Marshal Foch Professor of French Literature at the University of Oxford from 1992 to 2002 and Master of Christ’s College at the University of Cambridge from 2002 to 2007.
-He was a pioneer in literary criticism and comparative literature (read his obituaries in the Guardian and the Independent).
+He was a pioneer in literary criticism and comparative literature.

 10 November 2018, Alumni Lecture Theatre, SOAS University of London – ‘Awkward Encounters: Lewis Carroll, Parody and Wordsworth’ by Dame Gillian Beer.

-16 January 2010, Wilkins Gustave Tuck Lecture Theatre, University College London – ‘Balzac: The Animal, the Human, and the Form of the Novel’ by Antonia S. Byatt, Novelist (in collaboration with the UCL Centre for Intercultural Studies)
+16 January 2010, Wilkins Gustave Tuck Lecture Theatre, University College London – ‘Balzac: The Animal, the Human, and the Form of the Novel’ by Antonia S. Byatt, Novelist (in collaboration with the Centre for Intercultural Studies, University College London)

-12 January 2008, Senate House, University of London – ‘Travelling through Translation’ by Susan Bassnett, Pro-Vice Chancellor and Professor in the Centre for Translation and Comparative Cultural Studies, University of Warwick
+12 January 2008, Senate House, University of London – ‘Travelling through Translation’ by Professor Susan Bassnett, the current President of the British Comparative Literature Association.